This post is a guide to visiting Haleakala National Park on Maui and everything you should know before booking a trip there.

 Here, you’ll also find a visitor’s center and parking.
-The main attraction at the summit area is the Haleakala Crater which is over 7.5 miles (11 km) long, 2.5 miles (4 km) wide, and 2,300 feet (700 meters) deep.
+The main attraction at the summit area is the Haleakala Crater, which is over 7.5 miles (11 km) long, 2.5 miles (4 km) wide, and 2,300 feet (700 meters) deep.

 If you enjoy hiking, you’ll want to take either the Sliding Sands Trail or the Halemau’u Trail which leads into the crater.

-Hikers can even stay in cabins within the crater, but make sure you get the necessary permit and reservations.
+Hikers can even stay in cabins within the crater, but make sure you get the necessary permits and reservations.
 Many visitors come to the summit for the sunrise or sunset, and I think this is one of the most breathtaking views you’ll ever see in your life!

 If you are interested in something a little quieter, consider the Kipahulu District.
 This is accessed separately from a winding coastal road, known as Road to Hana, and is located 12 miles past Hana.

 There are many pools here with freshwater fish, and you can even swim in them!
 Alternatively, I’d recommend hiking to the base of Waimoku Falls.